librairy/KGQA/README.md

-# explainable-qa
+# ExtractiveQA over Knowledge Graphs
 Knowledge Graph Question-Answering

 ## Abstract
 Creation of an Extractive Question/Answering (EQA) system that continuously updates its knowledge from a KG.
-The student will use language models (e.g. BERT) to build a RESTful service that responds to natural language queries.
+It is based on language models (e.g. BERT) to provide a RESTful service that responds to natural language queries.

 ## Files